 The ideal time to pot up your plant is late autumn – early spring as the weather is cooler.
 It is key to remember to pot up every year.
 When you’re looking for the perfect pot, choose one which is no more than double that of the original pot.

-Proteas and Natives are sensitive to phosphorus which is the base of most general fertilizers.
+Proteas and natives are sensitive to phosphorus which is the base of most general fertilisers.
 We recommend you only plant in old flower beds if no phosphorus fertiliser has been previously used.
 Proteas are best grown away from plants which require regular feeding.